 2. Call for an ambulance.
 Call for medical assistance for yourself, passengers or anyone else injured at the scene.

 3. Get information from the other driver.
-Exchanging information with the other driver is important.
-Try to obtain as much information as possible, within reason, about the other driver as well as any other passengers who might be in the other driver’s vehicle.
-Most importantly you need the name, address, and phone number of the other driver as well as the license plate/tag number for the other driver’s vehicle and the state that the license plate is registered.
-If there are any witnesses to the accident, get their names, phone numbers and addresses as well.
+One of the most critical things you can do after a rear end car accident is to exchange information with the other driver as well as any other passengers who might be in the other driver’s vehicle.
+Get their contact information, including name, address, and phone number.
+Also note the license plate/tag number and state for the other driver’s vehicle.
+If there are any witnesses to the accident, get their contact information as well.

 4. Document all injuries.
 Often times, very serious injuries are not experienced immediately after the accident.
 Make a detailed list of all injuries and pain you and other passengers are experiencing, even if it seems to be minor at the time.